-Beginning with Zephyr version 0.9.2, PDB residue and atom names are automatically transformed to be compatible with the ffamber (Amber96) force field used in Zephyr.
+Beginning with Zephyr version 0.9.2, PDB residue and atom names are automatically transformed to be compatible with the ffamber ("amber force field for gromacs": Amber96, Amber99sb, and Amber03) force fields used in Zephyr.
 If you are running an older version of Zephyr, consult Appendix B for details on manually editing your PDB file for use in Zephyr.